Pronoun definition and exercises

 whose Possession The house whose windows are broken is old.
 Sarah, whose parents live in France, speaks fluent French.

 which Subject or Object The book which is on the table is mine.
-The car, which is parked in the driveway, belongs to my neighbor.
+The car, which is parked in the driveway, belongs to my neighbour.

 that Subject or Object The car that I bought is blue.
 The cat that is sitting on the chair is mine.